ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 To use a light switch without brightness dimmer, apply only the first binding command with cluster nr 6.

-If a light switch device is rebooting binding table is restored from flash memory, the device tries to bind a known lighting-app device.
+If a light switch device is rebooting binding table is restored from flash memory, the device tries to bind a known device running [Lighting-App example](../../lighting-app/nrfconnect/).
 ### Testing Device Firmware Upgrade

 Read the